-In this guide we’ll talk about the most common types of light bulbs, why some are more dangerous than others, what people are trending toward, and what I think you should buy.
+In this guide, we’ll talk about the most common types of light bulbs, why some are more dangerous than others, what people are trending toward, and what I think you should buy.

 What is the safest light bulb?
 The safest type of light bulbs for overall health are simple incandescent bulbs.
-Although they are less efficient than their counterparts the LED and CFL light bulbs, they emit far less blue light and produce less dirty electricity.
+Although they are less efficient than their counterparts the LED and CFL light bulbs, emit far less blue light and produce less dirty electricity.

 However, there is far more to this story, so I’d encourage you to stick around and learn everything there is to know about the safest light bulbs.

 If you’re new to EMF Academy, I’d encourage you to take a second and check out the Knowledge section where you’ll find hundreds of articles on EMF radiation and wellness.